vmware-tanzu/vsphere-kubernetes-drivers-operator/README.md

 - Deliver any additional requirements for specific distributions, such as OpenShift

+vSphere Kubernetes Drivers Operator (VDO) is a kubernetes operator responsible for installing CPI and CSI vSphere drivers enabling k8s workloads to run on vSphere

+## Prerequisites

+VDO can run on vanilla as well as OpenShift k8s clusters It is expected that the kubernetes master/worker vms are setup to work on vSphere

+## Getting Started

+VDO operator is built out of operator-sdk.
+The operator is configured to run on master node, with a single replica deployment.

+Refer the [MakeFile](Makefile) to build and deploy the operator.
+The operator can be deployed

+1. locally on a kind cluster `make deploy`

+2.remotely on a live k8s cluster `make deploy-k8s-cluster`

+Run `make generate` to generate the scaffolding code from the provided base types

+Run `make manifests` to generate the spec files required to deploy the operator

+The Operator consumes ose-kube-rbac-proxy image.
+This image can be fetched using the following commands

+`docker login registry.redhat.io`

+`docker pull registry.redhat.io/openshift4/ose-kube-rbac-proxy:v4.6`

+### Deploy to kind cluster

+To load ose-kube-rbac-proxy image onto kind cluster you can use the command `kind load docker-image ${IMG_NAME} --name ${KIND_CLUSTER_NAME}`

+Run `make deploy` target to `generate`, `build` and `deploy` the operator in local kind cluster

+### Deploy to K8S cluster

+Following environment variables need to be set before invoking the target

+1. K8S_MASTER_IP - IP of K8s Master

+2. K8S_MASTER_SSH_USER - username to ssh into k8smaster

+3. K8S_MASTER_SSH_PWD - password to ssh into k8smaster

+`ose-kube-rbac-proxy` image should be available in the cluster

+Run `make deploy-k8s-cluster` target to build container and deploy the container image in the given k8s cluster

 ## Community

 All of the exising CPI, CSI and CNI driver projects are maintained in GitHub